Akita

 Is the Akita an aggressive breed?

-They are not inherently aggressive, but they are highly protective and can be aloof or suspicious of strangers.
+They are not inherently aggressive, but they are territorial and can be wary of strangers, necessitating firm and consistent training.

 Can Akitas live in apartments?

-While they can adapt, they require significant daily exercise and mental stimulation, making houses with yards more suitable.
+While they can adapt, they are large dogs that require daily exercise and mental stimulation, making a house with a yard more suitable.

 View Official FCI Standard